celo-org/celo-proposals/CIPs/cip-draft_mnemonic_error_correcting_codes.md

 BIP-39 checksum.
 Although it is technically possible that a plain BIP-39 phrase may pass error correction, it is very unlikely.

-### Heuristic-based correction

-WIP

-Heuristic based approaches can correct a errors which are well-modeled by the "noisy channel".
-In cases where the error is not well modeled, or reduce the information content of the phrase to a significant extent, it may not be possible to recovery the original phrase.

 ## Rationale

 ### Probability of mistaken identification of a plain BIP-39 phrase as a CIP-# phrase